ralfspoeth/basix/README.md

     var cl = compList.map(labeled(Comp::name)).toList();
     // [Labeled("A", Comp(name="A", age=5)), Labeled("B", Comp(name="B", age=7))]

-We may then mess with the label as in
+We may then play with the label as in

     var nl = compList.map(labeled(Comp::name))
         .map(lv -> lv.modValue(lv -> lv.value * lv.value))